jecolon/ziglyph/README.md

 structs for more fine grained control over memory usage and binary size.
 The Ziglyph struct provides the convenience of having all the methods in one place, with lazy initialization of the underlying structs to only use the resources necessary.
-However this comes at the cost of more error handling, given that when calling a method such as `isUpper`, Ziglyph may need to lazily initialize the `Upper` struct, which may fail.
+However this comes at the cost of more error handling, given that when calling a method such as `isUpper`, Ziglyph may need to lazily initialize underlying structs, which may fail.
 The same method directly on the `Upper` struct doesn't allocate and thus cannot fail.
-On the other hand, the Ziglyph struct has some added optimizations when handling ASCII text, using the Zig `std.ascii` functions under the hood and avoiding allocation altogether.
+On the other hand, methods that consolidate Unicode General Categories such as `isLetter`, can only be found on the `Ziglyph` struct itself.
+View the source for such methods to see which component structs are involved to comply with the Unicode spec's rules.

 ### Using the Ziglyph Struct
 ```zig